 #5.
 Pink Ball:

 Test Cricket is dying!!!
 It is a statement that emulates more questions for the cricketing fraternity than answering them.
-The format requires a skill level that the upcoming nations and a few old ones are consistently found to be short of, time that the new booming generation has in paucity and money that the broadcasters are loathing of putting in.
-Still, the uppermost echelons of the governing council, mostly the former players who have graced the game, and the present complete ones, understand that the oldest affair remains to be the staunchest one.
+The format requires a skill level that the upcoming nations and old ones are consistently found to be short of.
+Time that the new booming generation has in paucity and money that the broadcasters are loathing of putting in.
+The uppermost echelons of the governing council understand that the oldest affair remains to be the staunchest one.

 And so in a bid to revive the old lady, day and night tests were introduced with pink balls.
 With a black seam around it, the ball has a few extra coated layers to maintain the visibility under lights.
 This often aids in extra swing particularly with the new ball and the black seam provides extra bounce.
-But to true to the testament of test cricket, the difficult patch in the beginning for the batsmen often reap rewards, as the old softer ball is difficult to reverse swing(because of the extra coating) and doesn’t aid spinners much except for the extra bounce, given that the spinners are read to put revs on the ball.
+But the testament of test cricket, the difficult patch in the beginning for the batsmen often reap rewards.
+As the old softer ball is difficult to reverse swing(because of the extra coating) and doesn’t aid spinners much except for the extra bounce, given that the spinners are ready to put revs on the ball.

-There are whimpers of dissatisfaction about the difficulty in gauging the speed with which the balls come at the fielder, but as with any new technology, the players are bound to adjust and acquaint.
-A lot of eggs have been put into this basket of changing colours and only time will tell If this helps the old lady conceive new heights.
+There are whimpers of dissatisfaction about the difficulty in gauging the speed with which the balls come at the fielder.
+As with any new technology, the players are bound to adjust and acquaint.
+A lot of eggs have been put into this basket of changing colours.
+Only time will tell If this helps the old lady conceive new heights.